'Fake News': Provocative billboard claims the Gospel isn't

 Fish said the billboards will stay up through the end of December, and they plan to put up more ahead of their national convention that takes place over Easter weekend in Oklahoma City.

 Lamar Advertising Company told American Atheists that they could not put up their “Fake News” sign in Oklahoma City or Tulsa because they said it did not meet their standards.
-Instead, the nonprofit put up a billboard that proclaimed, “Just Like Santa Claus, the Atheists Are Coming to Town!” — which was deemed "sensitive" but "acceptable."
+Instead, the nonprofit put up a billboard that proclaimed, “Just Like Santa Claus, the Atheists Are Comin' to Town!” — which was deemed "insensitive" but "acceptable."